-If you’re planning to print to canvas, this online-only collage maker is an excellent choice
+For printing to canvas, this online photo collage maker is a great choice

 Like all the other browser-based collage makers here, most of Canva’s photo collage templates are free to use, but there are also premium designs available for a fee.
 These are clearly marked, so there’s no need to worry about creating a design, then being unable to export it without parting with a handful of cash.

 To begin, set a new username and password, or sign in with your Facebook or Google account.
 Select "Personal use" and you’ll be presented with a menu of project types, including social media graphics, banners, book covers, and presentations.
 Select "Photo collage," then "See all collage templates" to see the full set of free options available.
 Alternatively, click "Elements" and choose a grid, then start adding the images, borders, icons, and other items that will make up your collage.

 To add your own pictures, click "Uploads" and drag them from your desktop.
 You can then drag them straight onto your collage canvas.
 You can also add images from Facebook, or from Canva’s own library of free pictures.
 If you’ve chosen a grid layout, they will be resized and cropped to fit automatically.

 Once you’re done, you can save your collage as a printable PDF, PNG, or JPG file, or make it public for others to use.
 You can even add crop marks and bleed space – an option that’s very useful for professional printing, and absent from most free collage makers.